 Inside the gates: There are many opportunities to volunteer within the community, from clubs and committees to Board members.
 We rely on our residents, with all their diverse talents, to continue to make our community great.

 Let's Get Together

 Inside the gates: The neighborliness of Ocean Hills residents is a strictly an inside the gate attraction.
 Ocean Hills was conceived, built and sustained as a community, not just a development.
 Every club is, at its core, a tiny community within that larger community.
 Love to share a good meal?
 Our Recreation Department and many clubs host lots of parties and events.
 Enjoy a good bottle of wine?
-One of our newest clubs, The Wine Tasting Club, pops its corks every month.
+The Wine Tasting Club pops its corks every month.
 New to OHCC?
-Attend a gathering of the NuBees and they'll help you fit right in.
+Attend a gathering of the Newbies and we'll help you fit right in.
 Proud of service to your country?
 Enlist with the Village Vets.
 And, if you don't find a club or group that interests you, start one of your own!